Teradata/product-help/VantageCloudLakeUseCases/content/ExternalObjectStore/README.md

 ### Example 2

-This second example will copy the same dataset, this time partitioning by the sensor date year under the *sample2* partition:
+This example selects all rows in the __sample_sensor__ table to copy the dataset to the object store's sample1 partition:

 ```sql
 SELECT * FROM WRITE_NOS (